Arthvr96/ImmortalToDoList/README.md

 <br>
 <strong>To-do-list route</strong><br>

-* View is split to 2 sections.
-Tasks to do and tasks complete.
+* View is split to 2 sections. `Tasks-to-do` and `tasks-complete`.
-* You can delete tasks or set competed.
+* You can delete tasks or set completed.
 * If the description is too long it is cut off and a read more button appears `(WOW MAGIC)`
 * You can sort task by time adding or complexity level. `(WOW BLACK MAGIC)`